mohamed-abdelhafiz-dev/React-Todo-app/README.md

 # React + Material UI

-Todo-list app using react.js with some cool features that helped me practise while learning react.
+Todo-list app using react.js with some cool features that helped me practices while learning react.